glowieframework/debugger/README.md

 Debugger::clearExceptions(); // Clears the exceptions

 Debugger::clearTimers(); // Clears the timers

+Debugger::clearQueries(); // Clears the queries
 ```

 ## Credits
-Debugger and Glowie are currently being developed by [Gabriel Silva](https://eugabrielsilva.tk).
+Debugger and Glowie are currently being developed by [Gabriel Silva](https://gabrielsilva.dev.br).